 Business and Regulatory Risks: Business and regulatory changes could occur during the term of the strategies which may adversely affect the strategies or Copeland.
-For example, the business and regulatory environment for leveraged investors and hedge funds is evolving, and changes in the direct or indirect regulation of leveraged investors or hedge funds may adversely affect the ability of the strategies to pursue their investment objectives and/or trading strategies.
-In addition, certain jurisdictions have imposed restrictions and reporting requirements on short selling.
-Further, regulators and exchanges are authorized to regulate trading or other activity with respect to certain markets and may impose other restrictions which could have significant adverse effects on the strategies' portfolios and the ability of the strategies to pursue their investment objectives.
+For example, regulators and exchanges are authorized to regulate trading or other activity with respect to certain markets and may impose other restrictions which could have significant adverse effects on the strategies' portfolios and the ability of the strategies to pursue their investment strategies and achieve their investment objectives.